CrazyForks/TrustTunnel/lib/README.md

 ### Reverse proxy

+Client's connection is treated as a reverse proxy stream in the following cases:
-The traffic received via a TLS session or QUIC connection with the SNI set to the host name equal to a hostname from `TlsHostsSettings.reverse_proxy` is interpreted as a reverse proxy stream.
+1) A TLS session or QUIC connection has the SNI set to the host name equal to one from `TlsHostsSettings.reverse_proxy`.
+2) An HTTP/1.1 request has `Upgrade` header and its path starts with `ReverseProxySettings.path_mask`.
+3) An HTTP/3 request has path starting with `ReverseProxySettings.path_mask`.

 The stream is used for mutual client and endpoint notifications and some control messages.
 The endpoint does TLS termination on such connections and translates HTTP/x traffic into HTTP/1.1 protocol towards the server and back into original HTTP/x towards the client.